learning3d/assignment3/README.md

 ##  3. Optimizing a Neural Radiance Field (NeRF) (30 points)
 In this part, you will implement an implicit volume as a Multi-Layer Perceptron (MLP) in the `NeuraRadianceField` class in `implicit.py`.
-This MLP should map 3D position to volume density and color.
+This MLP should map 3D position to volume density and color (`feature`).
 Specifically:

 1. Your MLP should take in a `RayBundle` object in its forward method, and produce color and density for each sample point in the RayBundle.
 2. You should also fill out the loss in `train_nerf` in the `main.py` file.